Welcome! You're not alone here.

 Baby Blues

-The "baby blues" happen within a couple of days after birth, and usually go away on their own within two weeks.
-Symptoms may include weepy periods and mood swings.
+Also known as postpartum blues, the baby blues happen within a couple of days after birth, and usually go away on their own within two weeks.
+Four in five birth parents will have the baby blues.
+Partners can also experience emotional hardships.

 Symptoms may include: